-The LCDS 2030, Chapter 2 (page 43 - 44) outlines the avenues that are available for opting in to the national scheme and associated submission of Village Plans -that could cover up to periods of 2025 or longer, or shortened Plans.
+The LCDS 2030, Chapter 2 (page 43 - 44) outlines the avenues that are available for submission of Village Plans -that could cover up to periods of 2025 or longer, or shortened Plans.

 The clear and transparent process draws on input from long standing good practice on FPIC, as well as the NTC's Policy Statement of 2019 which outlined key pillars of FPIC.
 These principles of FPIC form the guidelines to be applied for village level planning and decision making in shaping investment plans for forest climate financing to ensure village ownership, and longevity in project implementation.